 Because of these developments we made a business decision to remove the downloading (Sniffer) modules from Song Surgeon Version 5 and Video Surgeon Version 3.

 Older versions of both Song Surgeon and Video Surgeon will not be affected by this decision and they will continue to contain the downloading modules.
 However, like all older versions of our products, when a newer version has been released, it will no longer be updated.
 Accordingly if this downloading module ceases to function at some point in the future we will not provide support for it or fix it.

 We know that many customers use and like the downloading modules.
 To meet this need we have done two things.
 1) We have consolidated the downloading module found in our other products into a single product called Download Surgeon; plus we have added additional capabilities.
-This will allow customers who want these downloading features to be able to access them, while at the same time, limiting our business exposure and shielding our main products, like Song Surgeon, from any adverse affects.
+This will allow customers who want these downloading features to be able to access them, while at the same time, limiting our business exposure and shielding our main products, like Video Surgeon and Song Surgeon, from any adverse affects.
 2.)
-We have built and maintain a FREE, online, YouTube Downloading module which is also hosted on the Download Surgeon site.
+We have built and maintain an online YouTube Downloading module which is also hosted on the Download Surgeon site.
+You can sign up for a free account and try this service with 5 free downloads.
+After that it can be purchased on a subscription basis.
 It can be found here: https://downloadsurgeon.com/online/download/